The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Weight Reduction Assisted by Fasting

 In the Christian tradition, fasting does not necessarily mean to do without food entirely.
-Fasting can also mean to do without things you do not really need.
-Now, when you cut out of your life food that you do not really need, you will reduce your weight.
-And then, once you have attained an ideal weight, you can fast moderately, yet perpetually, in order to maintain an ideal weight.
+Fasting really means to do without anything—not just food—that you do not really need.
+Now, when you cut out of your life food that you do not really need, you will be caring for your body, and so you will reduce your weight.
+When you cut out of your life food that is unhealthy for your body, you will be caring for your body, and so you will reduce your weight.
+Then, once you have attained an ideal weight, you can fast moderately, yet perpetually, in order to maintain an ideal weight.

 In regard to fasting, however, be careful not to get caught up in pro-anorexia (“Dear Ana”) propaganda.
 The dangers of Anorexia Nervosa are very real: loss of the menstrual period is a warning for women, and loss of bone mass and sudden cardiac arrest can be unfortunate consequences of the disorder.
 At its core, anorexia represents a hatred for the body as a vessel of submission to incompetent authority.
 Anorexia, therefore, is in flagrant opposition to proper Christian respect for the body as a temple of the Holy Spirit.
 [1]

-Here are some suggestions to consider in regard to a spiritually healthy way to let go of excess weight and maintain an ideal weight:
+Here are some suggestions to consider in regard to a spiritually healthy way to care for your body and, in the process, let go of excess weight and maintain an ideal weight:

 Eat vegetarian foods as much as possible, rather than meat.
 It’s entirely possible to consume all the nutrients required for health with a gentle vegetarian diet (i.e., including eggs and milk products).
 Some religious orders make a vegetarian diet—that is, perpetual fasting—part of their rule.